smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ## [1] TRUE
 ```

-Use the DBI package to connect to Postgres.
-But first, wait for Docker & Postgres to come up before connecting.
+Use the DBI package to connect to PostgreSQL.
+But first, wait for Docker & PostgreSQL to come up before connecting.

 We have loaded the `wait_for_postgres` function behind the scenes.